 Amarillo College

 Office: Music Building 308

 Nies has been a violist with the Amarillo Symphony since she was 15, serves as principal violist in the Amarillo Opera orchestra, and enjoys performing with Chamber Music Amarillo, Amarillo College faculty, and various community ensembles.
 As a vocalist, she performed roles with Amarillo Opera, soprano soloist in the Mozart Requiem and Haydn Lord Nelson Mass, featured as a soloist with the Amarillo Symphony, and is an alum of the outdoor music drama TEXAS.
+Nies also has composed and performed incidental music for area high school One Act Play productions.

 A product of the synergy between education and the arts in the Texas Panhandle, Nies studied with Harrington Quartet violists Amy Brandfonbrener, Ted Allred, and Joanna Mendoza.
-She earned a Master of Music degree in Vocal Performance and a Bachelor of Music degree in Music Business with emphases in viola and voice from West Texas A&M (West Texas State) University.
-Her Suzuki pedagogical training includes study with Elizabeth Stuen-Walker, Beverly de la Bretonne, William Preucil, Doris Preucil, Joanne Bath, Stevie Sandven, and Marilyn O'Boyle
+She earned a Master of Music degree in Vocal Performance and a Bachelor of Music degree in Music Business with emphasis in viola and voice from West Texas A&M (West Texas State) University.
+Her Suzuki pedagogical training includes study with Elizabeth Stuen-Walker, Beverly de la Bretonne, William Preucil, Doris Preucil, Joanne Bath, Stevie Sandven, and Marilyn O'Boyle.

+Amarillo College